 - Traditional Setting

-General settings are the most common and basic settings.
-This means that both the top and bottom elements can heat the stove without a fan.
-When using this setting, remember that most of the heat in the oven is at the bottom and top.
-So if you're baking multiple pans of cookies or layered cakes on different racks at the same time, swap them out halfway through the baking process so they cook evenly in the same amount of time.
+The traditional setting is the most common and basic setting, where both the top and bottom elements can heat the oven without a fan.
+However, it's essential to note that most of the heat in the air fryer oven is at the bottom and top, so it's best to swap the position of the food halfway through the cooking process to ensure even cooking.

-When you use fan speed, the fan in the back of the oven evenly distributes the heat from the elements around it.
-This means that when this setting works effectively in your oven, you don't need to swap or move trays of cookies or cake layers during cooking to ensure even cooking
+When using the fan forced setting, the fan in the back of the oven evenly distributes heat from the elements around it.
+This means that you don't need to swap or move trays of food during cooking to ensure even cooking and browning.

-This arrangement works like a forced ventilation fan, but it is the top and bottom elements of the oven that heat the oven, not those behind the fan.
-Again, it is the fans that dissipate the heat around the stove.
-The advantage of this arrangement is that the food is heated directly from above and below (crisp and browned), plus forced air (cooks the food evenly).
-This is a good setting for baking at relatively high temperatures (180°C and above) for relatively short periods of time, such as B. when baking cakes, pastries, cookies and scones.
+The fan assistance setting works similarly to the fan forced setting, but the top and bottom elements of the oven heat the oven instead of those behind the fan.
+The food is heated directly from above and below, resulting in a crispy and evenly cooked dish.
+This setting is perfect for baking at relatively high temperatures for short periods, such as cakes, pastries, cookies, and scones.

 Temperature Adjustment for Convection Settings

 When using the convection or convection settings, you need to make fine adjustments to the temperature and/or cooking time.
 The fan makes the oven work more efficiently, resulting in more intense heat and faster baking.
 As a rule of thumb, lower the temperature by 20°C and reduce the cooking time to maximize the oven's potential.